-Each application year, the governor of each state or territory, and the Mayor in Washington, DC, must submit a letter designating a state agency to administer the JRJ program.
-Once the governor has designated such agency, that governor-designated agency must submit an application for JRJ funds.
-The JRJ state solicitation is available at: www.ojp.usdoj.gov/BJA/grant/johnrjustice.html.
+Each application year, the Governor of each state or territory, and the Mayor in Washington, D.C., must submit a letter designating a state agency to administer the JRJ program.
+Once the Governor has designated such agency, that Governor-designated agency must submit an application for JRJ funds.
+The JRJ state solicitation is available at: www.bja.gov/ProgramDetails.aspx?Program_ID=65.

-The solicitation closes on June XX, 2013 and designated agencies must submit an application before such time to receive the allocated JRJ funds.
+BJA expects to close the FY 2014 application period on April 14, 2014, and designated agencies must submit an application before such time to receive the allocated JRJ funds.